Leadership and management

 - Managers, co-workers and organisations as a whole should know how to respond appropriately and to refer to specialist support services

-- If you would like more information on supporting employees or colleagues experiencing sexual, domestic and family violence, you can contact 1800RESPECT on 1800 737 732 or through online chat.
+- If you would like more information on supporting employees or colleagues experiencing domestic, family or sexual violence, you can contact 1800RESPECT on 1800 737 732 or through the online the chat

-The strain of dealing with sexual assault and domestic and family violence can impact on a worker’s productivity, performance and wellbeing.
-They may be receiving threatening phone calls or emails and they may be more vulnerable.
 This can be the case even when they are no longer living with the perpetrator, as their work location and hours of work may be known to (and exploited by) the person using violence.

-Employees experiencing sexual assault or domestic and family violence may show signs of:
+Employees experiencing domestic, family or sexual violence may show signs of:

 - distress (for example, crying)

-They may be having trouble concentrating at work and managing deadlines and they may require time off work to obtain protection orders or access supports in efforts to keep themselves and their children safe.
-They may also have doctors’ or counselling appointments for themselves and any children.
+They may be having trouble concentrating at work or managing deadlines and they may require time off work to obtain protection orders or access supports in efforts to keep themselves and their children safe.

 How managers can provide support